WhiteHatInspector/emailGuesser/README.md

 1. Skype (using the skypli.com site)
 2. Breached databases (using the haveibeenpwned.com site)

+Below is a list of preconfigured e-mail formats that the site will search, even if not specified otherwise by user:

 All e-mail addresses that are found in any of these sites, will return to the user at the end of the script, containing further info.

 The script also provides a "results.txt" at the end, that is saved to the same folder as the .py file, that the user can use for any further investigation.